joelchelliah/simple-repl-in-haskell/README.md

   unless (input == ":quit")
        $ print' (eval' input) >> main
 ```
-First, the input string is extracted from the `IO String` value returned by our `read'` function, using the `<-` operator.
-It is then passed on to the looping logic which we defined earlier.
+Firstly, the input string is extracted from the `IO String` value coming from our `read'` function, using the `<-` operator.
+It's then passed on to the looping logic we defined earlier.

 The `unless` function here works exactly like our `if`/`else` logic in the previous code.
 It will exit the program if `input == ":quit"`.

 So there we have it!
 A very simple, albeit rather useless REPL.
 You can find the complete code example in the [Repl.hs](Repl.hs) file.